 A fever is one of the most common reasons parents bring their children to the emergency room.
 Those parents have all kinds of great questions about childhood fevers and what they should do the next time one strikes.

-We asked Kelly Levasseur, D.O., Pediatric Emergency Medicine, Beaumont Children’s, to share some facts about fevers that often surprise parents in the specialized pediatric emergency units at the Beaumont hospitals in Royal Oak and Troy.
+We asked Dr. Whitney Minnock, Beaumont emergency medicine physician, to share some facts about fevers that often surprise parents in the specialized pediatric emergency units at Beaumont Hospital, Royal Oak.

 Thinking ahead is a key component to being prepared for a potential emergency situation, whether it involves a fever or not.
 Think about which emergency room you would prefer for your family.